harshada137/the-devops-logs/EC2/Solution-three.md

-# Task 3 – Secure and Harden an EC2 Instance
+# Task 3 – Secure and Harden an EC2 Instance (Solution)

-## Objective
+# Objective

-Apply operating system and AWS security best practices to harden an EC2 instance against unauthorized access and common attacks.
+> Apply operating system and AWS security best practices to harden an Amazon Linux 2023 EC2 instance against unauthorized access and common attacks.

 ---